Email newsletters are a hit among your prospects and online audiences. If you don’t have one, you’re missing out on an ample opportunity.

 Email Newsletter Size

-Keeping your emails light ensures email inboxes do not block them or categorize them as ‘promotional mail’.
+Keeping your emails light ensures email inboxes do not block or categorize them as ‘promotional mail’.
 This also ensures your email campaign doesn’t hamper the user experience (slow or non-loading loading emails are frustrating).

 To keep your emails’ size as low as possible, use the following tactics: